mfjkri/Telegram-Chatbot/README.md

 - `additional_info` : Optional [string, null]

-  Whether to display additional info when viewing the challenge.\
+  Additional info displayed when viewing the challenge.\
   It will be displayed under the `Notes:` section of the challenge view.

   If you wish to have additional information displayed: